 Moreover, another issue to be considered under Argentine law and the PDPA, is the processing of personal data through electronic or automatised means; the processing of 'informatised data' as the term is defined on the PDPA, and automatised decision-making, as when using AI technology.
-In these regards, the AAIP issued certain criteria for the better interpretation of the PDPA, and through Regulation No 4/2019, and with regard to automatised processing of personal data, determined that the data subject shall have the right to obtain from any data controller an 'explanation about the logic applied to an automatised decision', when the data controller makes decisions based only on the automatised processing of personal data, and such a decision produces the data subject's 'pernicious legal effects' or affects them negatively in a significant way.
+In these regards, the AAIP issued certain criteria for the better interpretation of the PDPA, and through Regulation No 4/2019, and with regard to automatised processing of personal data, determined that the data subject shall have the right to obtain from any data controller an 'explanation about the logic applied to an automatised decision', when the data controller makes decision produces the data subject's 'pernicious legal effects' or affects them negatively in a significant way.
 This shall be taken into account when processing personal data in Argentina, including with AI systems.
-Also, Argentina in 2019 executed 'Convention 108'40 of the Council of Europe, which is a binding multilateral instrument on data protection related to the automatised treatment of personal data for members of the convention.
+Also, Argentina in 2019 executed 'Convention 108' of the Council of Europe, which is a binding multilateral instrument on data protection related to the automatised treatment of personal data for members of the convention.